ibm-cloud-docs/cis/getting-started.md

 **Step 2.
 Add and configure your Domain.**

 Begin protecting and improving the performance of your web service by entering your domain or a subdomain.
-When you select "Add Domain" our system begins gathering your domain records, if any.
-It could take a few minutes for your domain to be created.

 ![Getting Started](images/overview-add-domain.png)

-Meanwhile, the Overview screen will show your domain in "Pending" status.
+The Overview screen will show your domain in "Pending" status.
 Note: The IBM CIS instance will not be able to be deleted when a domain has been added.
 To delete the instance, please delete the domain from the instance first.

 **Step 3.
 Configure your Name Servers with the Registrar or existing DNS Provider.**